New antidepressants: tackling treatment resistant depression

 “Just thinking about the staggering number of people who are affected by depression – in Europe, potentially 6 to 7%, and certainly many are going undiagnosed…the sheer number of people make the need for a variety of types of treatments in the prescriber’s toolbox ever more important.”

-But the recent approvals and research around new antidepressants certainly seems promising, and they may well provide the answer to helping those suffering with treatment resistant depression.
+But the recent approvals and research around new antidepressants certainly seem promising, and they may well provide the answer to helping those suffering from treatment-resistant depression.

 Moreover, Jabbi said that personalized treatment strategies using personalized genomics techniques that could account for an individual’s genetic makeup may also provide “never-before-achieved breakthroughs” for treating all kinds of depression.